OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/restore-rds-mssql-s3-database.md

 ---
 title: Restore RDS SQL database from S3
-description: An example to show restoring a database backup file from an S3 bucket
+description: An example that demonstrates restoring a database backup file from an S3 bucket.
 position: 100
 ---